openppg/x4-controller/README.md

 ### Flash the OpenPPG Code

 1. First make sure the code compiles by hitting the check button in the top right name "Verify"
-2. Connect the controller to your computer by using the USB mini port on the bottom of the controller
+2. Connect the controller to your computer by using the micro USB port on the bottom of the controller
-3. Select the proper port (Tools -> Port).
-It should show up as something like `COM5 (Arduino/Genuino Zero (Native USB port))` or `/dev/cu.usbmodem14201`
+3. Under the Tools menu select "Adafruit Feather M0" for the board and "TinyUSB" for the stack
-4. Select the proper board (Tools -> Board -> Arduino/Genuino Zero (Native USB Port)).
+4. Select the proper port (Tools -> Port).
+It should show up as something like `COM5 (Arduino/Genuino Zero (Native USB port))` or `Feather M0` or `/dev/cu.usbmodem14201`
-5. Click the right arrow in the top right named "Upload"
+6. Click the right arrow in the top right named "Upload"
-6. Wait for the code to flash and the Arduino IDE to say "Done" at the bottom.
+7. Wait for the code to flash and the Arduino IDE to say "Done" at the bottom.
 Success!

 ## Windows Instructions Coming Soon